NiklasElsaesser/FaceBias/README.md

 To review the code used for the augmentation, check [augmenting_faces.ipynb](augmenting_faces.ipynb)

 Augmentation of pictures is used to avoid overfitting.
 Overfitting describes a problem when ML-Models know their training data too well and achieve poor results on new unknown data.
-Data Augmentaition is used in the case of this project, to increase the availbale data and improve the overall quality of the available data.
+Data augmentation is used in the case of this project, to increase the available data and improve the overall quality of the available data.
 [1]

 ![augmented_Faces](assets/Bildschirmfoto%202023-11-03%20um%2013.43.15.png)